AlexAndradeNet/appiumjavaandroid/README.md

 ### Error: Appium cannot locate the device

-The device can has a different name than the one you are using in the code.
+The device can have a different name than the one you are using in the code.
 You can check the name of the device by running the following command:
 ```bash
 adb devices
 ```